Quantcast

 Free community testing for COVID-19 continues

-For the week ending Saturday, Nov.
-30, COVID-19 accounted for .5% of all emergency department visits in Virginia, with overall respiratory illness low but trending up from previous data.
-No deaths associated with COVID-19 were reported within that period at time of publication.
-COVID-19 wastewater levels for Richmond and Henrico County were below detection as of the most recent sample collection week on Sunday, Nov.
-17.
+For the week ending Saturday, March 8, COVID-19 accounted for 1.1% of all emergency department visits in Virginia, with overall respiratory illness rates low and trending down compared to previous data.
+No COVID-19-related deaths were reported during this period at press time.